What’s the difference between Urgent Care and Emergency Room Services? Find out here.

 A condition which, if not immediately in receipt of medical treatment, has a high likelihood of causing death or causing major irreversible bodily harm (including, for example, loss of arm, leg, hand or foot; loss of sight or hearing; paralysis, or loss of brain function).
 The following are key signs and symptoms of Life-Threatening Emergencies: respiratory distress or cessation of breathing; severe chest pains; shock; uncontrolled bleeding; choking; poisoning; prolonged unconsciousness; severe burns; any complaint or observation which indicates head or spinal cord injury.
 The following are examples of Life-Altering Emergencies: broken bones; visible bones; or dismemberment.

-An Emergency Room Visit is appropriate* if you or a loved one is experiencing any of the following: extreme chest pain or difficulty breathing; head injuries; seizures; severe cuts or burns; sudden dizziness or numbness; severe allergic reactions, and loss of vision.
+An Emergency Room Visit is appropriate3 if you or a loved one is experiencing any of the following: extreme chest pain or difficulty breathing; head injuries; seizures; severe cuts or burns; sudden dizziness or numbness; severe allergic reactions, and loss of vision.

-In the event you or a loved one experiences a Life-Threatening or Life-Altering medical emergency, OneShare Health recommends that you receive treatment for said condition in an Emergency Room Facility.
+In the event you or a loved one experiences a Life-Threatening or Life-Altering medical emergency, OneShare Health recommends that you receive treatment for the said condition in an Emergency Room Facility.

 |Urgent Care||In/Out-of-Network: 2 Per Program Year; $20 Visit Fee per Visit|